Web Design, SEO, and the Slow Death of Human Language

 A website still needs:

-The challenge is trying to accomplish all of that without sounding completely generic at the same time.
+The challenge is trying to accomplish all of that without being completely generic at the same time.

 And honestly, that is exactly the balancing act I am trying to figure out myself right now while cleaning NH Windfall Design.

-Honestly, sometimes I find myself looking for the actual humans hiding somewhere behind all the polished marketing language.
+Honestly, sometimes I find myself looking for the actual humans hiding somewhere behind all the polished banal language.

 You know… the real human experienced web designer named Bob or John wearing old jeans, a coffee-stained T-shirt, and probably fixing a hosting disaster at 11:30 PM while casually explaining SEO, Google rankings, redesign mistakes, and website strategy in plain English instead of sounding like a motivational speaker trapped inside a LinkedIn seminar.

-The kind of person who can laugh with you, explain things clearly and simply, answer real questions, and genuinely help a business compete online without sounding like an automated sales presentation generated by a marketing machine.
+The kind of person who can laugh with you, explain things clearly and simply, answer real questions, and genuinely help a business compete online without looking like an automated sales presentation generated by a popcorn dispenser.

-After more than 23 years in web design and SEO, I still believe many business owners are looking for for the human behind the marketing jargon.
+After more than 23 years in web design and SEO, I still believe many business owners are looking for the human behind the marketing sales pitch.

 FAQ